AMReX-Codes/amrex-tutorials/Docs/source/HelloWorld.rst

 program should be calling :cpp:`amrex::Initialize` and :cpp:`amrex::Finalize`, respectively.
 The second statement calls :cpp:`amrex::Print` to print out a string that includes the AMReX version returned by the :cpp:`amrex::Version` function.
+Finally, the third statement calls :cpp:`amrex::Finalize` to clean up data structures that are necessary for proper AMReX operation.

+Notice the braces placed between :cpp:`amrex::Initialize` and :cpp:`amrex::Finalize`.
+It is considered a good programming practice to insert these braces such that it is guaranteed that anything executed in the code is done after AMReX has been initialized, and before AMReX is finalized.

 The example code includes two AMReX header files.
 Note that the name of all AMReX header files starts with ``AMReX_`` (or just AMReX in the case of AMReX.H).
 All AMReX C++ functions are in the :cpp:`amrex` namespace.